Important Facts About the Social Security Direct Express Debit Card

 The federal benefits are paid directly to your card on your monthly payment date.
 You won’t have to wait for a check to arrive in the mail.
 If you have another bank account, you can transfer the funds into another bank account, but you'll pay a $1.50 fee for each transfer to a U.S. bank account.
 If you already have a bank account with a debit card, enrolling in direct deposit may a better option.

-Your card comes with a PIN, a personal identification number, that you use to authorize transactions or withdrawals.
-You can also have your transactions processed as "credit" rather than "debit", which means you sign for purchases, as you would with a credit card.
+Your card comes with a personal identification number (PIN) that you use to authorize transactions or withdrawals.
+You can also have your transactions processed as "credit" rather than "debit," which means you sign for purchases instead, as you would with a credit card.
 The funds are still deducted from your balance even when you choose the credit option.

 Purchases, withdrawals, and transaction fees are deducted from your balance.
 Once you’ve spent all the funds on the card, you’ll be unable to use it until your next month’s benefits are paid.

 To get cash, you can use your card to withdraw funds from an ATM or get cash from a Walmart Money Center or Customer Service Desk.
 You get one free ATM cash withdrawal per deposit; after that, there’s a fee of 85 cents for each additional ATM withdrawal.
 Plus, the ATM operator may charge an additional fee if you use an ATM outside the Direct Express network.
-And a $1.50 fee to get cash over the counter at Walmart, the fee is 85 cents.
+If you choose to get cash over the counter at Walmart, the fee is 85 cents.
 No additional Walmart fees apply.

-The Direct Express card even has a bill pay option.
-You can set automatic bill payment for your monthly bills, like your utilities, phone, and cable television.
-You’ll have the ability to decide the timing and amount of your bill payments.
+You can also use your Direct Express card to shop and pay bills online.
 Alternatively, you can visit the U.S. Post Office to purchase a money order to pay your bills.
 You’ll only pay a fee to the post office to cover the cost of the money order.